cblogichub/BitBar_LogicHub/README.md

 # Required Software
 * BitBar (obviously): https://getbitbar.com/
+* git (install via brew)
 * Python 3.6+ (must resolve via /usr/local/bin/python3)

 # Required Python Packages
 The following Python packages are required.
 (See requirements.txt for exact versions)

 * clipboard
 * configparser
 * sqlparse
 * configobj
 * dataclasses-json

+Note: since these packages must be installed for whatever installation of Python3 resolves from /usr/local/bin/python3, you may run into errors when just running "pip install" or "pip3 install" from its default location.
+In those cases you may need to provide the target location to install the package, like
+this:

+`pip3 install --target /usr/local/lib/python3.7/site-packages <package_name>`

 # Installation
 1. Ensure that the requirements above are met